 Please Note: Due to the internal drive mechanism, the adjustment knobs on these mounts do not provide perfectly linear motion.
 For specific measurements, please click here.

-The photos above show the KC45D Gimbal mount in different 30 mm cage system configurations.
+The photos above show the KC45D gimbal mirror mount in different 30 mm cage system configurations.

-The PGM1SE(/M) Piezoelectric Gimbal Mount has two axes that each rotate the mounted optic about a gimbal axis, keeping the center of the optic in a fixed position.
+The PGM1SE(/M) Piezoelectric Gimbal Mirror Mount has two axes that each rotate the mounted optic about a gimbal axis, keeping the center of the optic in a fixed position.
 Each axis is capable of scanning over a high piezoelectric angular range of 30 mrad with a resolution of 0.05 µrad in open-loop mode (20 mrad angular range and 0.14 µrad resolution in closed-loop mode).
-See the Specs tab for complete specifications.

 A Ø1" optic can be mounted in the SM1-threaded optic bore and secured with the included SM1 retaining ring.
 The mount can hold optics between 2 mm and 7.5 mm thick; the optic is installed via the back of the mount, which keeps the optic surface coincident with the gimbal axes, regardless of the optic thickness.
 We do not recommend mounting an SM1 lens tube to the threading as it will apply excessive torque to the gimbal element.